tblobaum/git-rev/README.md

 ```

-You can also run these examples via `npm run examples` from within the project repo.
+You can also run these examples via: `npm run examples`

 ## Install

-`npm install git-rev`
+`npm install git-rev-sync --save`

 ## Methods